mdwelsh/teamsidneyweb/about.md

 ![Picture of Sidney soldering](/images/sidney-workshop.jpg){:height="250px"}

-Sidney is 6th grader in Seatle who likes chemistry, electronics, hacking, and laser cutters.
+Sidney is 7th grader in Seattle who likes chemistry, electronics, hacking, and laser cutters.

 ## About Matt